All media can be used to help people learn. But before jumping straight into video production, consider audio.

 Podcasts, well-designed and focused, let people listen and learn anytime, anywhere—while commuting, exercising, grocery shopping, walking the dog, mowing the yard, and cleaning the house.

 For training podcasts, keep them between five and fifteen minutes.
-Shorter episodes will fit more easily into learners’ busy schedules.
+Shorter episodes will fit more readily into learners’ busy schedules.

 Focus on one topic